campbe13/JS320-2021/09-fetchapi/README.md

 without the need to use our own website + api. it gives real responses with Fake data so we can test live

 For this lab you are going to
 1. create an index.html In the fist section put simple form that takes as input a number, use HTML5 to ensure it is a number, range 1-6.
-In the second section put a <ul> or some other element  for adding data.
+In the second section put a `<ul>` or some other element  for adding data.
-2. add a button and attach an event listener on submit (button or form)
+2. in the js file add a button and attach an event listener on submit to the form (submit is required to ensure the HTML5 validation)
-3. use the number will be used to construct a URL, use a fetch then read the data from the from the api.
+3. use the number input to construct a URL, use a fetch then read the data from the from the api.
-4. using the data from the api add it to the 2nd section (your design decision)
+4. using the data from the api add the response data or  an error messag  to the 2nd section (your design decision)
 ### Here are a few hints for you:
 * First you must understand the api & the results you get from it Look at the [reqres.in api](https://reqres.in/) scroll down to ![ Give it a try ](https://user-images.githubusercontent.com/1751207/138351098-f92abf75-cd85-4a1d-9af7-0978afb14e4f.png) click on  single resource, it shows you the request format string and sample JSON response <br>